KemalGayatri/KemalGayatri/research/notes.md

 - Consider adding a contribution guide to streamline community involvement.
 - Explore potential integrations with other popular AI/ML frameworks or libraries.

+Consider adding a section on common use cases or example projects.
+Explore integration possibilities with other popular AI/ML frameworks or tools.